Tailormap/tailormap-starter/README.md

 ```

 You may want to use other values for `API_VERSION` to use a specific Tailormap API version and the image tag.
 Make sure the Tailormap API
-version matches the NPM packages you use in this Angular app.
+version matches what the NPM packages you use in this Angular app expect.

-You can run your customized Tailormap container separately or using the Docker (Compose) configuration in tailormap-viewer.
+You can run your customized Tailormap container separately or using the Docker Compose configuration in tailormap-viewer.
 For Docker
 Compose, specify your custom image and tag in the `TAILORMAP_IMAGE` and `VERSION` variables in an environment file (see the README of
 tailormap-viewer and its `.env.template` for details).